 - Walking Stage – The recipient must take 9 heel-to-toe steps, turn, and take another 9 heel-to-toe steps back to the starting point.

-The officer will then look for 8 different clues to determine inebriation.
+After that, the officer will look for 8 different clues to determine inebriation.
 Failing 2 will lead to arrest.

 - Can’t Keep Balance During Instructions